jimburton/scrabble/chapters/Chapter6.md

 ## Running the game

-We no longer need to call functions in the RELP.
+We no longer need to call functions in the REPL.
 Now we can actually run the game.
 Here is the first couple of moves of an AI game in which the human player asks for hints and at one point plays a blank tile.